 |Contact Campus||Sandy Bay Campus|

 Rosanne is a researcher with 39 peer reviewed publications and a h-factor of 18.
 Her internationally competitive research is highly transdisciplinary and involves the design, fabrication and use of Lab on a Chip devices.
 Applications of her work range from organic synthesis and chemical analysis to neuroscience and diagnostics.

-Rosanne built up the Lab on a Chip research at UTAS and established fruitful collaborations within the school of Pharmacy, with the schools of Chemistry, Agricultural Science, Medicine, Human Life Sciences and Engineering and with the Central Science Laboratory, the Australian Maritime College and the Menzies Research Institute.
+Rosanne built up the Lab on a Chip research at UTAS and established fruitful collaborations within the Division of Pharmacy, with the Divisions of Chemistry, Agricultural Science, Medicine, Human Life Sciences and Engineering and with the Central Science Laboratory, the Australian Maritime College and the Menzies Research Institute.

 Rosanne coordinates and teaches Pharmacology.